raghu08/NyTimesNews/readme.md

-The application is called TrivagoNyTimes
+The application is called TrivagoNyTimes which demonstrates using Nytimes api to show most viewed articles and to search for articles.

 The app has two screens.
 1.MostViewed - which displays most viewed articles